Name of the game is power!

 LOOK AND FEEL

-These fans are packaged in eye catching and compact boxes so they don't take too much space and look good at the same time.
+These fans are packaged in eye-catching and compact boxes so they don’t take too much space and look good at the same time.
 The green, purple and black design is also cool looking.
-These fans have an innovative 11-blade design with high-performance hydro-dynamic bearings, protective cable sleeving and also includes anti-vibration bolts and screws (as Coolink puts it).
-The overall build of the fans are strong and sturdy--they do not feel cheap and flimsy.
+These fans have innovative 11-blade design with high-performance hydro-dynamic bearings, protective cable sleeving and also includes anti-vibration bolts and screws (as Coolink puts it).
+The overall build of the fans is strong and sturdy–they do not feel cheap and flimsy.
 Another thing worth mentioning is the impressive 5 year (or 60 months) warranty for these fans that cost you no more than $15.
-What that tells us is that Coolink cares a lot about their customers and is committed to providing excellent service (nothing loose anywhere).
+What that tells us is that Coolink cares a lot about its customers and is committed to providing excellent service (nothing loose anywhere).

 TEST SYSTEM AND INFORMATION